Updated on August 1st, 2023 by Bob Ciura

 Analysis On The 5 Highest-Beta Dividend Stocks

-Now, we’ll take a look at the 5 dividend stocks with the highest Beta scores (in ascending order from lowest to highest).
+Now, we’ll take a look at the 5 dividend stocks with the highest Beta scores (in ascending order from lowest to highest) in the Sure Analysis Research Database:

-Intuit is a cloud-based accounting and tax preparation software giant.
+Intuit is a cloud-based accounting and tax preparation software giant, headquartered in Mountain View, California.
 Its products provide financial management, compliance, and services for consumers, small businesses, self-employed workers, and accounting professionals worldwide.
 Its most popular platforms include QuickBooks, TurboTax, Mint, and TSheets.
 Cumulatively they serve more than 100 million customers.
-The company recorded $12.7 billion in revenues last year and is headquartered in Mountain View, California.

 Click here to download our most recent Sure Analysis report on INTU (preview of page 1 of 3 shown below):

-Click here to download our most recent Sure Analysis report on NVIDIA (preview of page 1 of 3 shown below):
+Click here to download our most recent Sure Analysis report on VNO (preview of page 1 of 3 shown below):

 Final Thoughts